Click the "Stress" button to get rid of it.

 Do you stress yourself thinking, "I should give up smoking," convince yourself you deserve this pleasure, and then stress yourself all over again?
 This is the double message.

-- Cigarettes are like those buttons - this book shows how to break the cycle. -
+- Habits are like those buttons - this book shows how to break the cycle. -

 How often have you heard an ex-smoker say it was a question of deciding to quit?
 Owning the "want" generates the commitment that makes anything possible.